Uí Mháine

 There were two different Uí Mhaine, the Uí Mhaine of Tethbae and the Uí Mhaine of Connacht; these tribes were separated by the Shannon River.
 The people of the kingdom were descendants of Maine Mór, who won the territory by warfare.
-Its sub-kingdoms, also known as lordships, included – among others – Soghan, Corco Mogha, Delbhna Nuadat, Síol Anmchadha, and Máenmaige.
+Its sub-kingdoms, also known as lordships, included – among others – Soghan, Corco Modhruadh, Delbhna Nuadat, Síol Anmchadha, and Máenmaige.
 These kingdoms were made up of offshoots of the Uí Mháine dynasty, or subject peoples of different backgrounds.

 The Uí Mhaine are among the ancient Irish dynasties still represented today among the recognised Irish nobility and Chiefs of the Name, by the O'Kelly of Gallagh and Tycooly, Prince of Uí Mhaine and Count of the Holy Roman Empire.
 The Fox (O'Kearney) may represent the eastern Uí Mhaine of Tethbae.

 Early times

 Maine Mór is said to have established the kingdom around 357 AD, and ruled for fifty years.
 Before his arrival, the area had been occupied by the Fir Bolg, ruled by King Cian d'Fhearaibh Bolg.